-Affordable polar fleece design available in three solids and three patterns.
-Offers three heat settings and automatically turns off after three hours of continuous use.
+Affordable polar fleece design available in solids and patterns.
+Offers 3 heat settings and automatically turns off after 3 hours of continuous use.
 Machine washable and dryer safe.
-ThermoFine technology ensures even heat distribution, which is a surprising premium feature at this price point.
+ThermoFine technology ensures even heat distribution, a surprising premium feature at this price point.

 Fairly lightweight, so most people use it as a throw as opposed to bedding.

 Made with a soft and cozy Sherpa fabric.
 Features 5 adjustable heat settings to suit your comfort needs.
 Heats up in 20 minutes or less.
 Automatically shuts off after 3 hours to prevent overheating.
 Thin heating wires have a barely-there feel to minimize discomfort.

 Power cord is very short.
 Some reports of 1 side heating up faster than the other side.

 Measures 50 x 62 inches.
 Pocket keeps feet extra warm and cozy.
 Heating elements are evenly spaced for good heat distribution.
 Offers 2-hour automatic shutoff for safety.
 Three heat settings with LED indicator.
 Control cord is 3-feet long, power cord 6-feet.
 Machine-washable.

 Some reports of safety issues and difficulty detaching the cord.